cooliris/embed-wall/README.md

 Cooliris Embed Wall
 ==========
 **On March 1, 2015, the centrally-hosted version of the Embed Wall will stop working.
-Please use the following information to self-host the Embed Wall before this time.**
+Please use the following information to self-host the SWF before this time.**

 # Overview

-The Embed Wall was developed to enable web publishers to present photo and video content using the Cooliris Wall user interface, using a Flash-based widget.
-The widget fetches a collection from a supported source, and enables users to browse, view, and play slideshows of the photos and videos.
+The Embed Wall was developed to enable web publishers to present photo and video content using the Cooliris Wall user interface.
+The Embed Wall fetches photos and videos from a supported source, and enables users to browse, view, and play slideshows.

 Originally, web publishers pointed at a centrally-hosted version of the Embed Wall SWF.
-While the product is no longer maintained, many web properties continue to depend on it, so we are making the SWF available for self-hosting to smooth the transition to a more modern web experience.
+While the product is no longer supported, many web properties continue to depend on it, so we are making the SWF available for self-hosting.

 ### Caution

+The Embed Wall is based on Adobe Flash.
 We recommend that you transition your experience to use modern web standards as soon as possible.
 If you continue to use the Embed Wall, please consider the following:

-* The Embed Wall is no longer supported.
+* The Embed Wall is no longer supported, and we cannot guarantee that it will continue to work properly.
-* The Embed Wall does not work on mobile browsers, as it was built on Adobe Flash.
+* The Embed Wall is built on Adobe Flash, and therefore does not work on mobile browsers or desktop browsers without the plugin.
 * `api://` URLs may stop working at some point, since they depend on hardcoded API keys.
 * `http(s)://` URLs referencing self-hosted Media RSS feeds are more reliable.